knative/specs/specs/eventing/data-plane.md

 version, but event senders MUST handle these response codes as errors or success as appropriate and implement described success or failure behavior.

-Recipients MUST accept duplicate delivery of events, but they are not REQUIRED to detect that they are duplicates.
+Recipients MUST accept duplicate delivery of events, but they are NOT REQUIRED to detect that they are duplicates.
 If duplicate detection is implemented, then as specified in the
 [CloudEvents specification](https://github.com/cloudevents/spec/blob/v1.0.1/primer.md#id),